 - Registration Requirements Manual 2013

 - Valuer Registration Application Form

-Registered valuers are required to pay an annual registration fee.
-If you practise as a registered valuer for the public, you must also take out an annual practising certificate from the VRB for a fee.
-Fees are published in the current Registration Requirements Manual.
+If you practise as a registered user for the public must hold an annual practising certificate from the VRB, renewed annually for a fee.